calimero-project/serial-ffm/README.md

 [Project Panama](https://openjdk.org/projects/panama/) aims at improving interoperability between Java and native libraries.
 It provides the new Foreign Function & Memory API, and enables access to native code in pure Java.

-Serial-ffm requires Java 23 (_java.base_) or newer.
+`serial-ffm` requires Java 23 (_java.base_) or newer.
+(Older versions exist for [JDK 19](https://github.com/calimero-project/serial-ffm/tree/jdk19), [JDK 21](https://github.com/calimero-project/serial-ffm/tree/jdk21), and [JDK 22](https://github.com/calimero-project/serial-ffm/releases/tag/jdk22)).
 The implementation is a port of the [serial-native](https://github.com/calimero-project/serial-native) C libraries written to use JNI.

-The header files are generated using [jextract](https://github.com/openjdk/jextract), leveraging the [gradle-jextract](https://plugins.gradle.org/plugin/io.github.krakowski.jextract) plugin in the gradle build file.
+The Java bindings from native library headers are generated using [jextract](https://github.com/openjdk/jextract), leveraging the [gradle-jextract](https://plugins.gradle.org/plugin/io.github.krakowski.jextract) plugin in the gradle build file.

 ### Build with Gradle

     ./gradlew build -x test

+Skip the header extraction step for your OS by using

+    ./gradlew build -x test -x jextract

 ### Examples